rust-lang/book/second-edition/nostarch/chapter18.md

 ### `for` loops

 Looping with `for`, as we discussed in Chapter 3, is the most common loop construction in Rust code.
-What we didn't talk about in that chapter was that `for` takes a pattern.
-In Listing 18-3, we're demonstrating how we can use a pattern in a `for` loop to destructure a tuple.
+What we didn’t talk about in that chapter was that `for` takes a pattern.
+In Listing 18-3, we’re demonstrating how we can use a pattern in a `for` loop to destructure a tuple.
 The `enumerate` method adapts an iterator to produce a value and the index of the value in the iterator in a
 tuple: